urob-ctu/hw2/README.md

 python submit.py
 ```

-This will initiate the submission process and ensure your efforts are properly recorded and evaluated.
-Good luck with
-your assignment!
+This will create a zip file named `hw2.zip` in the project's root directory.
+Submit this file to the [BRUTE](https://cw.felk.cvut.cz/brute/student/) system.